DevelopAngular/sp-front/src/docs/waiting-in-line.md

 ### Kiosk Mode

-Kiosk Mode is similar to the student's flow with the only difference being the Waiting In Line Passes shown are only for the origin room.
+Kiosk Mode is similar to the student's flow with the only difference being the Waiting In Line Passes shown are only fo the origin room.

 ## UI Considerations